OArnarsson/TDD-RockPaperScissors/README.md

 ### Development manual
 You can download the game from [**this repository**](https://github.com/OArnarsson/TDD-RockPaperScissors) or fork it to you own, after downloading, unzip the game to a folder of your choosing.
 In order to run the application it´s required to have **Java jdk 1.8** or greater.
 If you do not have **java 1.8** or greater installed you will need to download and install it to you computer.
 Java can be downloaded from the [**Oracle website**](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The game comes packed with a Gradle wrapper(gradlew 3.1) to set up the game follow the administration direction here below.
+When making visual changes, you can navigate to [<code>'/src/main/resources/public'</code>](https://github.com/OArnarsson/TDD-RockPaperScissors/tree/master/src/main/resources/public) and run the <code>grunt</code> command.
+Grunt is configured to compile the .scss files into the .css file linked in the html.
+Grunt also runs 'browserSync' to help you see what you're doing.
 <br><br>

 ### Useful gradle commands